-If the class initialization procedure registers type converters, these type converters are not available until the first object of the class or subclass is created or XtInitializeWidgetClass is called (see the section called "Resource Conversions").
+If the class initialization procedure registers type converters, these type converters are not available until the first object of the class or subclass is created or XtInitializeWidgetClass is called (see Section 9.6).

+1.6.10.
 Inheritance of Superclass Operations

 A widget class is free to use any of its superclass's self-contained operations rather than implementing its own code.
-The most frequently inherited operations are
+The most frequently inherited operations are expose realize insert_child delete_child geometry_manager set_values_almost

-- expose

-- realize

-- insert_child

-- delete_child

-- geometry_manager

-- set_values_almost